 Wines and Lafraniere wrote: While Western social networks like Twitter and Facebook are blocked here, their Chinese counterparts thrive, largely because their owners consent to government monitoring and censorship “and perhaps because the government fears the reaction should it shut them down.
-The outpouring over the rail tragedy appears to have enjoyed at least some official approval; many analysts believe the government sees microblogs as a virtual steam valve through which citizens can safely vent complaints.
+The outpouring over the Wenzhou rail tragedy in 2011 appears to have enjoyed at least some official approval; many analysts believe the government sees microblogs as a virtual steam valve through which citizens can safely vent complaints.

 If needed, the weibos have literally dozens of electronic levers they can press to dilute, hide or delete offending posts, according to one Tencent Web editor who spoke on condition of anonymity for fear of dismissal in disclosing that information.
 Yet the weibos also play cat and mouse with the censors.
 “If we did not have any free speech then this company would not have any influence, so the company must act proactively to safeguard our space,” he said.
 “So that’s why they must go through this process of bargaining with the government departments.”

 Weibo Users in China

 In 2011 Michael Wines and Sharon Lafraniere wrote in the New York Times, “Even the Communist Party organ People’s Daily maintains a weibo.
 But the field is dominated by two players.
 Sina's Holdings Ltd.’s Sina Weibo counts 140 million users, generally better-educated and more interested in current events than those at competitors.
 Tencent Inc.’s weibo hosts 200 million generally younger users who are more interested in socializing.”
 [Source: Michael Wines and Sharon Lafraniere , New York Times, July 28, 2011]